 - Fresh parsley for garnish

-- In a large pot saute the garlic and onion in coconut oil until onion is translucent (3-5 minutes)
+- In a large pot saute the garlic and onion in coconut oil or water until onion is translucent (3-5 minutes)

 - Add the remaining ingredients and mix well